wasmerio/ate/atenet/README.md

 be required.
 For this the vSwitch will also listen for ICMP packets that subscribe to particular multi-cast addresses.
 Upon which sending to a particular multi-cast address will mean the packets are only sent to those that subscribed.

+# Fun Experiments

+- Compile hyper to wasm32-wasi
+- Compile NGINX to wasm32-wasi (how to make wasm-bus work with c++?)
+- Compile Postgres to wasm32-wasi